These pizzerias' pies have won the hearts of top Cincinnati chefs

 What's not to like?
 Pizza is the ultimate all-in-one dish that's accessible, portable and fully customizable.
 Get the whole pie, and it becomes communal, or buy the slice and keep everything to yourself.

-In honor of October being National Pizza Month, we asked nine local chefs where they go to get their fix -- aside from their own restaurants -- when they are craving pizza.
+We asked nine local chefs where they go to get their fix -- aside from their own restaurants -- when they are craving pizza.

 Favorite place: Goodfellas Pizzeria Favorite pizza: Any piece that has a toastier crust and “gooier” cheese (Williams); pepperoni pizza (Schuler)